 Black Elk Peak Trail.
 7 miles round trip, strenuous, 4 to 6 hours.
 This is the longest hiking trail in Custer State Park but it has a big pay-off at the end.
 The trail ends at Black Elk Peak, the highest peak in the USA east of the Rockies.
 This is also the location of the Harney Fire Peak Lookout, a fire lookout that was built in the 1930’s by the CCC.
 You can enter the building for even better aerial views.

 Cathedral Spires + Little Devils Tower + Black Elk Peak Hike.
 8 miles round trip, 3.5 to 6 hours, strenuous.
-Combine three of the best hikes in the park into one epic hike.
+Combine three of the best trails in the park into one epic hike.
 If you like hiking, this is one of the best things to do in Custer State Park.
-Read our post to get the full details on how to do this hike.

 About Black Elk Peak